MA Editing and Post Production (EPP)Southwark Campus

 This module is your chance to undertake an ambitious project that will require you to bring together and test all your skills as an editor, thereby acting as a major part of your portfolio and demonstrating your readiness for employment in the industry.

-We aim to produce job-ready graduates who have the know-how and insight required to embark on careers in the challenging context of the creative industries, delivering professional practice skills around freelance work, enterprise, and new economic models for the creative industries.
+We aim to produce job-ready graduates with the know-how and insight required to embark on careers in the creative industries, delivering professional practice skills around freelance work, enterprise, and new economic models.

 At LSBU, we want to set you up for a successful career.
 During your studies – and for two years after you graduate – you’ll have access to our Employability Service, which includes: